sohaibproject/sohaibproject/README.md

 - 👯 I’m looking to collaborate on **new framework**

-- 💬 Ask me about **laravel , node js ,react ,javascript , php ,bootstap**
+- 💬 Ask me about **laravel , node js ,react ,javascript , php ,bootstrap**

 - 📫 How to reach me **projectsohaib@gmail.com**